chrispope12391/Mission-to-Mars/README.md

 # web-scraping-challenge
-Created a launchable HTML file population with information regarding the planet Mars that was scraped from various websites.
+Generate a Flask application that displays information regarding the planet Mars that was scraped from various websites.

 ## Getting Started